-We normally use the Windows Store application on our Windows 8 computers to updates our Windows Store apps.
-But there may be times when you may want to update the apps and your system does not have an Internet connection.
-It is for scenarios like these that Microsoft has rolled out a collection of downloadable updates for the Windows Store Apps and they are now available on the Windows Update Catalog.
+We normally use the Windows Store application on our Windows 11/10/8 computers to check for and install Microsoft Store app updates.
+But there may be times when you may want to update the apps, and your system does not have an Internet connection.
+It is for scenarios like these that Microsoft has rolled out a collection of downloadable updates for the Windows Store Apps, and they are now available on the Windows Update Catalog.

 The Microsoft Update Catalog is a service from Microsoft that provides a listing of software updates that can be distributed over a corporate network.
 Using the Microsoft Update Catalog can prove to be a one-stop location for finding Microsoft software updates, drivers, and hotfixes.

 Update Windows Store Apps offline without Internet connection

 The idea behind making these downloads available is not to bypass the standard route (Microsoft Store) but to offer an alternative for those machines that fail to connect to the Windows Store while trying to update the Windows Store applications.